Yibna

 Yibna (يبنا; Jabneh or Jabneel in Biblical times; Jamnia in Roman times; Ibelin to the Crusaders), or Tel Yavne, is an archaeological site and depopulated Palestinian town.
-The ruins are located immediately southeast of the modern Israeli city of Yavne.
+The ruins are located southeast of the modern Israeli city of Yavne.

 The town had a population of 5,420 in 1948, located 15 kilometers southwest of Ramla.
-Yibna was taken by Israeli forces on 4 June 1948, and was depopulated during the military assault and expulsion.
+Most of the population fled after the fall of al-Qubeiba and Zarnuqa in late May, but armed males were forced back.
+Israeli army took the town on June 5 and expelled the remaining population.

 It is a significant site for post-biblical Jewish history, as it was the location of the Council of Jamnia, considered the birthplace of modern Rabbinic Judaism.
 It is also significant in the history of the Crusades, as the location of the House of Ibelin.